 Water occurs naturally underground in association with oil and gas deposits and is brought to the surface as a by-product (referred to as produced water) of oil and gas production.
 The water is brought to the surface via our wells, where it is separated from our products.

-Our EHSMS water resources standards define requirements to sustainably manage water.
+Our EHSMS water standard defines requirements to sustainably manage water.
 We seek to understand the long-term viability of water resources in use, identify potential risks associated with use of water resources, develop management plans based on the water management hierarchy, and monitor water quantity and quality.
-The water management hierarchy identifies water management methods ranging from most to least preferable (avoid, reduce, reuse, recycle, treat and dispose).
+The water management hierarchy identifies water management methods ranging from most to least preferable (avoid, reduce, reuse, recycle and dispose).

 The Santos Water Portal provides direct access to water monitoring results from our operations.

-In addition, we publicly report our water withdrawal and use in our annual sustainability report.
+In addition, we publicly report our water withdrawal and use in our sustainability disclosures.

 BENEFICIAL WATER USE